livewire/livewire/docs/components.md

 ### Modifying the response

-In some scenarios you might want to modify the response and set a custom response header.
+In some scenarios, you might want to modify the response and set a custom response header.
 You can hook into the response object by calling the `response()` method on the view and use a closure to modify the response object:

 ```php
 <?php